HHalva/snica/README.md

 # Disentangling Identifiable Features from Noisy Data with Structured Nonlinear ICA

-This repository contains code for our $\delta$-SNICA model from the [paper](https://arxiv.org/abs/2106.09620), published at NeurIPS 2021.
+This repository contains code for our $\vardelta$-SNICA model from the [paper](https://arxiv.org/abs/2106.09620), published at NeurIPS 2021.
 If you use our code/model for your research, we would be grateful if you cite our work as:

 ```bib
 @inproceedings{HalvaSNICA21,